-Location: School of Earth Sciences, The University of Melbourne, and
+Location: School of Geography, Earth and Atmospheric Sciences, The University of Melbourne, and Fosterville area (VIC)

 Times: 09:00-17:00 each day.

 This is a 5-day course of lectures, practical